-With our high-quality stewardship, the Atlantic Salmon Endowment Fund will continue to fund community groups engaged in salmon conservation in perpetuity.
-At the same time, the Foundation is stimulating and strengthening rural economic development, recreation and tourism, along with helping sustain the good quality jobs.
+In carrying-on within our current means we will maintain an unwavering commitment to our core mandate of helping recipient conservation partners.
+At the same time, it is important to note that this Foundation is stimulating rural economic development, recreation and tourism, along with helping sustain the good quality jobs.
 Hundreds of students gain hands-on expertise in environmental field work and scientific research that enhances their ability to contribute for the future.
-This Foundation has been a good investment by the Government that will pay big dividends, forever.

-The 2020 Business Plan articulates strategic objectives and provides the framework to assess our performance in meeting those strategic objectives.
-We are very proud to be a solid, performance-based organization.
-We rely on recipients of our grants to measure and report their performance to us in meeting project objectives.
-It's a unique approach in the salmon conservation world, but thanks to our recipient groups, our partners and our volunteers it's working extremely well.
+The 2021 Business Plan, therefore, articulates strategic objectives and provides the framework to assess our performance in meeting those strategic objectives.
+We are very proud to be a solid, performance-based organization helping our many conservation partners conserve Canada's wild Atlantic salmon populations.